Japan Drugstore Guide: Cold and Flu Medicine

 Paralon Cold EX Gold

 Summary: This all-around acting cold medicine contains 120 pills to combat a variety of symptoms.
-The box indicates that it can help with pain, sore throat, fever, sneezing, runny nose, headache, as well as joint and muscle pain.
-It also mentions that this medication should be taken with water within 30 minutes after eating a meal.
+The box indicates that it can help reduce pain, sore throat, fever, sneezing, runny nose, headache, as well as joint and muscle pain.
+It also mentions that you should take this medication with water within 30 minutes after eating.

 Price: ¥880 (120 pills)